 The Handwriting Lessons Through Literature: Handwriting for All Ages teaches handwriting by focusing on chunks of words: phonograms and Webster’s syllabary.
 This has multiple benefits.
 Practicing with the phonograms and syllabary reinforces proper spelling.
 The same pages can be used from year to year for additional practice.
 And for cursive writing, the process of writing through the syllabary includes all possible cursive joins.

 HLTL teaches 75 phonograms, capital letters, Webster’s syllabary, and numbers.
 In addition to handwriting practice, it can also be used as a workbook for learning to read and write the phonograms for older children using Reading Lessons Through Literature, which can be used for either reading or spelling.

 HLTL also contains review pages at the end which can be used for teaching, practicing, and reviewing for older students, using a small number of pages instead of the one-phonogram-or-syllable-per-page worksheets intended for younger students.

 Because HLTL teaches handwriting using the building blocks of words instead of words themselves, it is truly appropriate for all ages.
 It is also a wonderful way to review good handwriting habits each year while using copywork from quality literature for practice the rest of the time.

 The remaining books in the HLTL series are copywork books for continuing practice, though you can also return to the original book for review and practice as well.
-Currently, there are three copywork books available: Elson Readers Primer, The Story Book of Science, and A Child’s Garden of Verses.
+Currently, there are two copywork books available: The Story Book of Science and A Child’s Garden of Verses.
 The workbooks from the English Lessons Through Literature series can also be used for continuing practice, even if you don’t use ELTL.

 The Story Book of Science includes two copywork pages per chapter from Jean Henri Fabre’s book.